TrebledJ/trebledj.github.io/content/posts/music/2023-01-01-seaside-garden.md

 ## Lyrics

-I am no lyricist, but for completeness and posterity here are my jank lyrics.
+I'm no lyricist, but for completeness and posterity here are my jank lyrics.

 **Verse 1**
 Seedlings sprout forth